What are the Best Equity Crowdfunding Sites and Platforms?

 The main advantage of crowdfunding is that startups can get sponsors to make investments without the mediation of banks and venture funds.
-The five types of crowdfunding that are used in successful campaigns worldwide include:
+When looking for crowdfunding sites, you first must understand the five types of crowdfunding that are used in successful campaigns worldwide:

 - Donation crowdfunding

 - Royalty crowdfunding